 We climbed Colline du Château to see the view, and had dinner in Place Garibaldi.
 While walking on Promenades des Anglais, decided to stop in front of Negresco Hotel at the stony beach with pebbles and swam for the first time in the salty Mediterranean, while staring into the distance at the Alps.

 Other day I visited Musée Chagal in neighborhood Cimiez of Nice.
-Picasso, Matisse, Chagal and even Vincent van Gogh, all lived in the south of France – I understand the reason they all came for inspiration to paint in this part of the world.
+Picasso, Matisse, Chagal and even Vincent van Gogh, all lived in the south of France – I understand the reason they all came for inspiration to paint in this part of Europe.

 Between visits I remember my mornings in the school Alpha.b on Rue d’Angleterre – On my first day we played a game and answered questions about Stromae, Marie Curie, Nadia Comaneci, Rolland Garros and Zizou.
 Other time we discussed about regrets and I could think of Edith Piaf.
 Non, je ne regrette rien.
 On the last days I was part of a new group and we read an article about the equality between women and men.
 Or like the teacher said, the inequality.